 - Pay close attention to how intuitive and user-friendly the interface is.
 A simple, easy-to-navigate platform will minimize employee training time and reduce the likelihood of errors during transactions, which is especially important in high-volume environments.

 - Ask about the training resources and onboarding support the processor provides.
-Some companies offer in-depth training sessions, webinars, or 24/7 customer support to assist in onboarding, which can be critical in getting your team up to speed quickly and efficiently.
+Some companies offer in-depth training sessions, webinars, or live, real-time customer support to assist in onboarding, which can be critical in getting your team up to speed quickly and efficiently.

 - If the trial period includes live transaction processing, test the platform’s performance.
 Evaluate the speed of transactions, any potential downtime, and how quickly funds are settled.
 Real-world testing during the trial period will give you a better understanding of how the processor will perform under typical business conditions.